Excimer laser

 An excimer laser, sometimes more correctly called an exciplex laser, is a form of ultraviolet laser which is commonly used in the production of microelectronic devices, semiconductor based integrated circuits or "chips", eye surgery, and micromachining.

-Since 1960s excimer lasers are widely used in high-resolution photolithography machines, one of the critical technologies required for microelectronic chip manufacturing.
+Since the 1960s, excimer lasers have been widely used in high-resolution photolithography machines, one of the critical technologies required for microelectronic chip manufacturing.

 Terminology and history

-The term excimer is short for 'excited dimer', while exciplex is short for 'excited complex'.
+The term excimer is short for 'excited dimer', while 'exciplex' is short for 'excited complex'.
 Most excimer lasers are of the noble gas halide type, for which the term excimer is, strictly speaking, a misnomer.
-(Although less commonly used, the proper term for such is an exciplex laser.)